-Labor Force: As of 2022, about 66% of women are employed, higher than the Latin America and Caribbean average (51%), the US (56%), and Bolivia (59%).
+Labor Force: As of 2023, about 66% of women are employed, higher than the Latin America and Caribbean average (51%), the US (57%), and Bolivia (60%).
 Overall, men tend to dominate skilled and professional positions.
 Women hold about 30% of managerial positions and often work in lower paying jobs such as nursing and teaching.
-About 60% of women work in the informal sector, often as housekeepers or nannies, where they receive even lower wages and no workforce protections (see p.
-1 of Time and Space).
-Although Peruvian law prohibits wage discrimination based on sex, as of 2022, women earned just 70% of what men make for similar work.
+About 60% of women work in the informal sector, often as housekeepers or nannies, where they receive even lower wages and no workforce protections (see Time and Space).
+Although Peruvian law prohibits wage discrimination based on sex, as of 2023, women earned just 75% of what men make for similar work.